 At the time your child is enrolled, and subsequently every September, an annual Activity Fee is due for each child.
-This fee includes the premium for "School Time Insurance," an accident policy requiring no paperwork on your part, and it offsets a portion of the staff's CPR training, the purchase of disaster supplies, the cost of Snow Day, visits by the Cabrillo Museum, Reptile Families, as well as a Winter Holiday lunch, a Fourth of July barbecue and supplies for the family barbecues during the summer.
-Current fee rate is posted on our website.
+This fee includes the premium for "School Time Insurance," an accident policy requiring no paperwork on your part, and it offsets a portion of the staff's annual training, the purchase of disaster supplies, the cost of special activities and gathering.
+A small portion of the annual activity fee will be applied to the Parent Partner Fund.
+These funds go towards organizing events and purchasing gifts of appreciation for our teachers.
+Current fee rate is posted on our website and on the tuition sheet.